elidoran/node-thrash/README.md

 Overview:

-1. it accepts the function and the thrash specification
+1. accepts the function and the thrash specification
-2. it reads the input specifications and gets input generators for them
+2. reads the input specifications and gets input generators for them
-3. it tests all permutations of the default inputs
+3. tests all permutations of the default inputs
-4. then it begins generating random values which match valid inputs
+4. begins generating random values which match valid inputs
-5. then it generates invalid values. it uses permutations of valid/invalid
+5. generates invalid values. it uses permutations of valid/invalid together
-6. it then reports all results, statistics, and closes
+6. reports all results, statistics, and closes

 Single Test: